Artificial-Brain-AI/chatbot-mini/README.md

 - Modular design for experimenting with tokenization or text preprocessing.

 ## Note:
-- Current version is based on free tier API
+- Current version is based on placeholder